His Kind of Woman: Production

 The film – which was at one stage known as Star Sapphire, the title of the unpublished story by Gerald Drayson it was based on – was announced in July 1949 with Jane Russell and Robert Mitchum already attached.
 For Howard Hughes, who owned RKO and acted as its executive producer, Mitchum and Russell were the epitome of sexual chemistry.

 Robert Sparks was to produce and John Farrow to direct.
 Farrow had directed Mitchum in Where Danger Lives the year before, and the two had gotten along well.
 They expected His Kind of Woman to be a similar experience, shooting a straightforward adventure thriller.
 However, Frank Fenton and Jack Leonard, who co-wrote the screenplay, intended the film to be a send-up of the dark film noir crime movies which were popular at the time.
 The primary conduit of the comedy of the film was the character of the ham Shakespearean actor Mark Cardigan, played by Vincent Price.

 Filming took place in November 1950.
-In December the production was doing retakes.
+In December, the production was doing retakes.
+Robert Mitchum, who referred to himself as "The Tall Dog", called Jane Russell "Hard John" because of her strict, straitlaced religious beliefs.
+When a male reporter questioned these in light of her image, she told the reporter, "Christians can have big breasts too."
+Whatever sexual chemistry Mitchum and Russell had onscreen, the two performers were never more than friends.
+The film was a rare RKO role outside of Westerns for Tim Holt.

 Russell and Mitchum were promptly re-teamed in the 1951 film Macao.
 RKO were so pleased with Price's performance in His Kind of Woman that they signed him to a non-exclusive contract as a writer and director.
-In May 1951 it was announced further retakes would be done for the film.
+In May 1951, it was announced further retakes would be done for the film.

 Howard Hughes, the Texas billionaire who had bought RKO Pictures in 1948, loved Vincent Price's character, and demanded of director John Farrow that it be expanded.
 Farrow, however, had delivered a film he believed to be finished, and refused to make Hughes' changes, leaving the production.
 Hughes then asked Richard Fleischer to change and reshoot the ending, estimating that the reshoot would take ten days or two weeks.

 Fleischer had just finished making a B movie for RKO, The Narrow Margin.
 Hughes and other RKO executives thought this was something special, which was why that Hughes approached Fleischer to reshoot the ending of His Kind of Woman.
 When Fleischer turned down Hughes' request, the producer attempted to persuade him by offering Fleischer the chance to remake The Narrow Margin as an "A" film with a million-dollar budget and RKO's top stars.
 Fleischer again refused, as he was satisfied with the film he had made.
 Hughes then coerced his acceptance by threatening not to release The Narrow Margin at all, and Fleischer gave in.
 Fleischer ended up reshooting most of the film.